Kurimizumi/Honeybee-Hive/README.md

 * Database (not recommended): Work is added to a database, and another client periodically checks the database for new work, and then adds processed work back to the database

 ## Usage
-See examples for working examples
+See [examples](https://github.com/Kurimizumi/Honeybee-Hive/tree/master/examples) for working examples, which might be easier to understand

 ### Server
 #### Start function